 Sample a cellar door

 The Great Eastern Drive takes you along the path of the East Coast Wine Route, and straight to some of the best cellar doors in Tasmania.
 This is one of the state’s premier wine-growing regions, known for its fine cool climate varieties.
 Cellar doors along the coast offer tastings and wine sales, and east coast restaurants showcase the finest vintages, as well as handcrafted beers, stouts, spirits, whiskys and ciders, from all over the island.
-Visit cellar doors including Darlington Vineyard at Orford, Devils Corner and Freycinet Vineyard near Swansea, Gala Estate, Milton Vineyard, and Spring Vale Wines at Cranbrook, and Priory Ridge Wines, near St Helens to sample wines and chat to the winemakers.
+Visit cellar doors including Boomer Creak and Darlington Vineyard at Orford, Devils Corner and Freycinet Vineyard just before you reach Coles Bay, Gala Estate, Milton Vineyard, and Spring Vale Wines at Cranbrook, Overtime Vineyard near Bicheno, Priory Ridge Wines, near St Helens to sample wines and chat to the winemakers.

 If handcrafted beer is more to your taste (or, perhaps, also to your taste), visit the BrewHaus café and bar at White Sands Estate, Four Mile Creek, (between Bicheno and St Helens), to taste the specialty beers, stouts, wine, vodka and whisky brewed on site at the Ironhouse Brewery using premium ingredients and water sourced from the property’s own spring.